sirisian/ecmascript-types/typeprogramming.md

 ### 4.5 Tuples, variadics, and type-level arithmetic

-Tuple surgery in TypeScript is variadic spreads plus recursive conditionals; on reflection nodes it is array methods:
+Tuple surgery in TypeScript is variadic spreads plus recursive conditionals; on reflection nodes it is array methods over the prelude's `elementTypes` (§4.0):

 ```ts
 // TypeScript